 Follow a trail past a rose pink-tinted lagoon frequented by flamingos.
 Snorkel among sea lions and abundant fish, or cruise along Champion Islet by Zodiac.
 Visit the famous barrel at Post Office Bay.

-Disembark the ship after breakfast and return by air to Guayaquil, where you will enjoy a dayroom at the Hotel del Parque before flights home.
+Disembark the ship after breakfast and return by air to Guayaquil, where you will enjoy a dayroom at a hotel before flights home.

-NOTE: You may also opt to overnight and fly home on Day 8 at no additional cost.
+NOTE: You may also opt to overnight at this hotel and fly home on Day 8 at no additional cost.
 Ask your Expedition Specialist for details.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.